-These types of accident, on their own, don’t constitute a valid claim for compensation but if it can be shown that they were caused because of a lack of training, inadequate equipment, lack of safety equipment or damaged machinery then it would be more likely that we could help you with a claim.
+These types of accidents, on their own, don’t constitute a valid claim for compensation but if it can be shown that they were caused because of inadequate training, inappropriate equipment, lack of safety equipment or damaged machinery then it would be more likely that we could help you with a claim.

 Broken Or Fractured Thumb Injuries

 It is possible to break or fracture a single finger or your thumb without realising the extent of the damage as sometimes the symptoms are simple bruising or discolouration.

 Even though you may think the injury is minor, you should seek medical attention as, without it, the injury may not recover fully or the amount of pain you suffer could last much longer if the fracture doesn’t heal properly.

 More serious broken thumbs, of course, require a visit to the hospital, especially if a bone has pierced the skin or the thumb is pointing in the wrong direction.